A Modern Theory of Cross-Validation through the Lens of Stability: Some Applications

 \subsubsection{Testing Many Means}

 The inference of maximum values in a vector considered in \Cref{subsec:5.3-argmin} is connected to many threads in the literature.
-The sample-splitting and stabilization idea is partially inspired by the ``adaptive bootstrap'' approach in \cite{mckeague2015adaptive} in detecting marginal correlations.
-The connection to selective inference is straightforward.
-A general introduction to selective inference can be found in \cite{taylor2015statistical}.
-A more directly relevant selective inference work on the max value inference is \cite{reid2017post}.
+The sample-splitting and stabilization idea is partially inspired by the ``adaptive bootstrap'' approach in \cite{mckeague2015adaptive} for detecting marginal correlations.
+The connection to selective inference is straightforward; a general introduction to selective inference can be found in \cite{taylor2015statistical}.
+A more directly relevant selective inference work on inference for the max value is \cite{reid2017post}.

-It would be natural to extend the maximum value inference to high-dimensional mean testing, for which a vast literature exists.
-See \cite{huang2022overview} for a recent overview of this topic.
+It is natural to extend the maximum value inference to high-dimensional mean testing, for which a vast literature exists; see \cite{huang2022overview} for a recent overview of this topic.
 A particularly relevant work is \cite{chernozhukov2019inference}, who used high-dimensional Gaussian comparison to achieve asymptotically valid inference.